tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

 The file name or location is incorrect, or the location isn't reachable.

 #### Solution

+> **Note:** Certain file repositories may use unsupported cipher suites, causing download errors with Azure Image Builder.
+Store files and scripts in an Azure storage account to ensure secure cipher suites and accessibility by Azure Image Builder.
+For more information on how to store your files in Azure storage accounts, refer to the following documentation: [Storage account overview](https://learn.microsoft.com/azure/storage/common/storage-account-overview).

 Ensure that the file is reachable.
 Verify that the name and location are correct.